Purslane

 Common Preparation Methods

-Dosage: 1-2 cups of fresh purslane daily as a food
+Dosage: 1-2 cups of fresh purslane daily for optimal omega-3 and antioxidant benefits

 BUY ON AMAZON — Link Coming Soon